-gelatin silver print from a photogram negative, Image: 29.40 x 23.50 cm (11 9/16 x 9 1/4 inches); Paper: 29.50 x 25.60 cm (11 9/16 x 10 1/16 in.)
+Image: 29.4 x 23.5 cm (11 9/16 x 9 1/4 in.); Paper: 29.5 x 25.6 cm (11 5/8 x 10 1/16 in.)

-The doll-is he a photographer?" peers through a magnifying glass at the negative of an image of Paris taken by Lissitzky in 1928.
-The artist’s interest in the photogram and negative images may relate to his experience being x-rayed for tuberculosis in 1924.
+A figure peers through a magnifying glass at a negative of an image of Paris taken by Lissitzky in 1928.
+The artist’s interest in the photogram and negative images may relate to his experience of being x-rayed for tuberculosis in 1924.
 Later that decade, Lissitzky experimented extensively with positive and negative versions of photograms.
 A photogram provides a negative image of the objects placed on the sensitized paper.
 Using the photogram as a negative creates a positive print.
 Printing a mix of positive and negative images on the same sheet of paper allowed Lissitzky to add a sense of three dimensionality to the silhouettes.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 Is something not working on this page?
 Please email email@example.com.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.